tegacodes/4003-senior-project-in-digital-media/dm4003_senior_project_syllabus.md

 The Senior Project **can also be a team-based project** but your teammate is also taking this semester of Senior Project.

-## Your Commitment to Senior Project
-Excerpt from the book *Anything You Want* by Derek Sivers

-     No “yes.”
-     Either “HELL YEAH!” or “no.”
-     If you’re not saying “HELL YEAH!” about something, say “no.”
-     When deciding whether to do something, if you feel anything less than “Wow!
-That would be amazing!
-Absolutely!
-Hell yeah!”
-     —then say “no.”

-How are you currently feeling about your Senior Project?
-* Yes.
-* Hell Yeah! or
-* Oh no:(

-If you are NOT feeling “Hell Yeah!” about your senior project, remember your project idea is just that YOURS.
-I highly suggest you read What is Senior Project in Digital Media?, again, AND the required and recommended readings NOW!

-Senior Project is about the work YOU are and will continue to do, when you are no longer a student.
-You don’t need anyone to whip you to work because you can NOT, not do it.
-You will live, eat, breath, and sleep with this project.
-It is NOT about doing a project for a class or pleasing the Integrated Digital Media faculty.
-It is about you, your ideas, your concerns, your questions and your passion.

-Senior Project in Digital Media is about demonstrating the maturity, responsibility, and integrity to manage your practice/research/investigation, while having the luxury of constructive critique and feedback from your fellow class mates, faculty, and outside critics.
-Ultimately, your goal is to COMPLETE a project that has a life beyond school, beyond graduation.

 ### PROGRAM GOALS